velo-by-wix/portfolio-workshop/readme.md

 This workshop is based on a pre-designed [template](https://www.wix.com/meredithh2/dynamic-portfolio).

+To review the slides that go along with this workshop, please look [here](/docs/assets/Hackbright.pdf).

 If you need help or have any questions, please direct them to the shared [Slack Channel](https://join.slack.com/share/zt-fak54sz5-~tT~11YT00jhg0wKr1nJJg).

 **:white_check_mark: Step-by-step instructions**